CuvinStefanCristian/MonoGizmo/README.md

 # MonoGizmo
-A simple and esy to use 2D Gizmo library for MonoGame
+A simple and esy to use 2D Gizmo library for MonoGame.
+The package is build on `netstandard2.1` and the graphics have been created using the amazing library [Apos.Shapes](https://github.com/Apostolique/Apos.Shapes)

 ![Demo](https://github.com/CuvinStefanCristian/MonoGizmo/blob/master/Resources/MonoGizmo-Demo.gif)

 ## Features